Hickey0402/Hickey0402/README.md

 - ⚡ Fun fact: I am an ASIAN but the only language I speak is failure.

   I am a student and an amatuer programmer main in C & C++.
-I am also trying on studying other programming language such as Pytohn, JS, etc.
+I am also willing to study other programming language such as Python, JS, etc.
 If you have any problems on my projects,you may contact me through my gmail below.
 (I seldom reply as I am always busy) =ω=
 <!---